-Urinary health is an aspect of health that you might not think about until it’s a problem.
-Though it’s not always top-of-mind, having urinary problems can have a significant impact on your quality of life.
+Though it’s not always top-of-mind, urinary health is an important aspect of your well-being, and urinary problems can have a significant impact on your quality of life.
 Fortunately, there are things that you can do to help promote a healthy urinary tract.
-In this article, we will share with you some natural remedies that you may want to incorporate into your lifestyle, as well as things you’ll want to stay away from to help keep your urinary tract healthy.
+This article discusses some natural remedies that you may want to incorporate into your lifestyle, as well as things you should avoid to help keep your urinary tract healthy.

 What Works for Urinary Health

 Multiple studies show that cranberry offers urinary health benefits.
-It’s believed that natural the components in cranberries known as proanthocyanidins (PACs) can help prevent harmful bacteria from sticking to the walls of the urinary tract which may lead to infection.
-Many of the research studies have looked at the PACs in cranberry juice and cranberry extracts.
-You can add some PACS to your diet by adding fresh and dried cranberries to your favorite recipes.
-Here is a tasty recipe to make your own cranberry juice cocktail.
+It’s believed that natural components in cranberries, known as proanthocyanidins (PACs), can help prevent bacteria from sticking to the walls of the urinary tract.
+Bacteria that are successful in adhering to any part of the urinary system may lead to infection.

 Curious about the benefits of other berries?
-Research exploring blueberry, lingonberry, and chokeberry for urinary health hasn’t panned out.
-Only cranberries contain the type of PACs that can keep your urinary tract healthy.
+Research exploring blueberries, lingonberries, and chokeberries for urinary health hasn’t panned out.
+Only cranberries contain the type of PACs that have been shown to keep your urinary tract healthy.

 Drink adequate water

 Water seems to make a difference in urinary health.
-At least one study suggests that increasing water intake helps reduce the risk of another bladder infection among postmenopausal women who previously had low water intake and who regularly got frequent bladder infections.
+At least one study suggests that increasing water intake helps keep the bladder healthy among postmenopausal women who previously had low water intake and who regularly experienced bladder infections.

 Remember, fluid needs vary with gender, age, activity, pregnancy, breastfeeding, and medical status.
 Be sure to check with a healthcare provider to discuss your personal needs.
-Though there is no exact fluid requirement, the Institutes of Medicine recommends 91 ounces (2.7 liters) of total water for women and 125 ounces (or 3.7 liters) for men.
-This includes water from both beverages and food.
-So, enjoy refreshing plain water but also count other beverages as well as high water fruits and vegetables such as cucumbers, citrus fruits, greens, melons, and berries in your tally.
+Though there is no exact fluid requirement, the Institute of Medicine recommends about 91 ounces (2.7 liters) of total water for women and about 125 ounces (3.7 liters) for men.
+Water is a great hydration beverage, but feel free to mix it up with fruit-infused water, unsweetened tea, milk, and other drinks low in added sugars.
+About 20% of your fluid intake comes from food – make sure you include plenty of fruits and vegetables, like cucumber, melon, strawberries, and spinach, to help you stay hydrated.

 This one may seem obvious.
-However, using the bathroom when needed, not holding it for long periods, and emptying the bladder can help keep the bladder in good shape.
-And The National Institute on Aging, among others, recommends urinating shortly after sex to clear the urethra of potential bacteria that may have traveled into the urethra during intercourse.
-This is especially important for women, as they are more prone to urinary tract infections.
+However, using the bathroom when needed, not holding it for long periods, and emptying your bladder completely can help keep your bladder in good shape.
+And The National Institute on Aging, among others, recommends urinating shortly after sex to clear the urethra of potential bacteria that may have entered your urinary system during intercourse.
+This is especially important for women, as they are more prone to urinary health concerns.

 What Doesn’t Work for Urinary Health

-Beyond what you eat, keep in mind that douching, using a diaphragm or spermicides, as well as long soaks in a bathtub, may increase the risk of urinary tract infections.
-Certain prostate conditions may also increase the chance of having a urinary tract infection.
+Beyond what you eat, keep in mind that douching, using a diaphragm or spermicides, as well as long soaks in a bathtub, may increase the risk of urinary tract concerns.
+Certain prostate conditions may also affect your urinary health.